JeroenVandersteen/JerHammer/content/Trainings/List/Arcane Magick IV.md

 ### Arcane Magick IV
 **Prerequisites:** Arcane Magick III

-_Can cast level 4 arcane spells, 1 lore_
+_Cast level 4 spells from 1 lore, gain 3 spells_

-Choose one lore in the Arcane diagram.
-You may cast level 4 spells (CN 9) from that Lore.
-When you take this talent, you immediately learn 1 level 4 spell.
+You may cast level 4 spells (CN 9) from any one Lore for which you already have the level 3 training.
+When you take this training, you immediately learn 3 level 4 spells.
 You may learn additional level 4 spells for 75 XP each (or 50 XP if you find that spell in a grimoire).
-Additionally, you gain 1 arcane perk from any one the selected lore.

 Additionally, you may gather spell ingredients as an endeavor.
 You may gather up to a combined 4 levels of spell ingredients per endeavor.